DDMAL/heuristic-pitch-finding/README.md

 ## Job Usage
 - To properly setup the pitchfinding workflow, connect the JSOMR output from a `Miyao Staff Finding` job to the JSOMR of a `Heuristic Pitchfinding` job.
 - Staff finding can be run independently if only the staff positions, line points, and general page properties are required.
-- *IMPORTANT* Pitch finding always requires the output of Staff Finding as an input and cannot be run indepently.
+- *Important Note:* Pitch finding always requires the output of Staff Finding as an input and cannot be run indepently.